 Volunteer Central is Millersville University's connection to community and academic partnerships for students, faculty, and staff.
-We facilitate civic engagement services including community service, service-learning, and federal work study opportunities.
-Civic engagement is all about getting engaged with your community - right here in Millersville and Lancaster, or with a national or international program.
-We are here to help you connect with, build, and sustain meaningful service initiatives.
+We facilitate civic engagement services including community service, service-learning, and federal work study opportunities and help you connect with, build, and sustain meaningful service initiatives.
 Our office is located in Huntingdon House (across the street from the Student Memorial Center).
-Come visit us to consult with a member from our staff so we can help meet your needs.
-If you would like more information, please contact us at email@example.com or by calling our office at 717-871-7655.
+Come visit us to consult with a member of our staff so we can help meet your needs.
+If you would like more information, please contact us at firstname.lastname@example.org or call our office at 717-871-7655.

 Millersville University has been named to the 2014 President's Higher Education Community Service Honor Roll with Distinction by the Corporation for National and Community Service.
 Selection to the Honor Roll is recognition from the highest levels of the federal government of Millersville University's commitment to service and civic engagement on our campus and in our nation.
 The President’s Higher Education Community Service Honor Roll, launched in 2006, annually recognizes institutions of higher education for their commitment to and achievement in community service.
 The President’s Honor Roll increases the public’s awareness of the contributions that colleges and their students make to local communities and the nation as a whole.